 - The Whole Grains Council Oldways Whole Grains Council website helps consumers find whole grain foods and understand their health benefits; helps manufacturers and restaurants create delicious whole grain foods; and helps the media write accurate, compelling stories about whole grains.

-If you have technical difficulties, please contact the Education and Nutrition Policy Unit by phone at 916-445-9127 for assistance.
-For questions regarding the course content, contact Melinda Yu, Nutrition Education Consultant, by phone at 916-323-2488 or by email at Myu@cde.ca.gov.
+If you have any questions, please contact the California Department of Education Nutrition Services Division by phone at 800-952-5609 or by email at HHFKA@cde.ca.gov.